 That can be a big problem.
 If franchisees aren’t engaged in marketing strategies and techniques, then customers aren’t receiving carefully crafted materials – representing a loss to revenue and a waste of time and money spent creating campaigns that never get used.

-Tags: localized marketing, local marketing, franchise, franchise marketing, marketing strategies, marketing techniques, how to market franchise, distributed marketing, franchise marketing best practices, Drive sales, through-channel marketing, franchisee marketing, franchise marketing campaign
+Tags: localized marketing, local marketing, franchise, marketing strategies, marketing techniques, how to market franchise, distributed marketing, franchise marketing best practices, Drive sales, through-channel marketing, franchisee marketing, franchise marketing campaign, franchise local marketing